iamronen/Generativeprocess/Personal Spaces/Ronen/Money/Core/Giving Money.md

 # Giving Money
-When money is directed away from the space  to individuals for their contribution to making the space it is
+Money is given from the space  to individuals for their contribution to making the space.